Carriage Hill Riding Center Programming - Volunteer Training

 Equestrian Arena Assistant - GET STARTED!

-Step 1: Learn more about serving as an Equestrian Arena Assistant volunteer here.
+Step 1: Learn more about the role of an Equestrian Arean Assistant here.

-Step 2: Review the Equestrian Arena Assistant Virtual Volunteer Training document here.
+Step 2: Read the Equestrian Arena Assistant Volunteer Training document here.

 Pony Ride Assistant - GET STARTED!

-Step 1: Learn more about serving as a Pony Ride Assistant volunteer here.
+Step 1: Learn more about serving in as a Pony Ride Assistant here.

-Step 2: Review the Pony Ride Assistant Virtual Volunteer Training document here.
+Step 2: Read the Pony Ride Assistant Volunteer Training document here.

 Step 3: Attend the in-person Pony Ride Assistant Volunteer Training.